skypjack/entt/docs/md/meta.md

 That being said, the examples in the following sections are all based on the `hashed_string` class as provided by this library.
-Therefore, where an identifier is required, it's likely that a user defined literal is used as
+Therefore, where an identifier is required, it's likely that an user defined literal is used as
 follows:

 ```cpp